defenseunicorns/data_engineering_technical_assessment/README.md

 * If you could design the storage from scratch, what would you change?
    * Many things could change, should probably at least wonder about the implementation of the `allowed_parts` table and connections -- foreign keys could be replaced by an on insert trigger, for example.

-## Development and Evaluation
-Most of the setup can be done via Make targets.
-Here is a list of the relevant targets:
-* `make help` - shows major targets
-* `make help-dev` - shows helper targets
-* `make dev-up` - stands up a new postgres instance with the correct table schema in `postgres/schema.sql`
-* `make ingest` - builds the solution image from the `/src` folder and runs it using docker-compose

-Your ingestion script's entrypoint is in the method `ingest_data()` in `src/ingest.py`.

-### Development Environment
-Requirements:
-* Internet connection (for pulling images from DockerHub)
-* Docker
-* Python 3.8+: If you need to use a lower version of python, make sure to change the `/rc/Dockerfile` and `requirements.txt` as the ingestion script will be run by that image.

-Use `make dev-up` to stand up the database.
-Here is a list of files for the solution:
-* `src/ingest.py` entrypoint for ingestion, modify the `ingest_data()` method.
-* `src/comms.py` contains a framework to connect to the postgres instance.
-* `src/requirements.txt` keep track of dependencies here for the solution image to build.

-If you include additionaly libraries or dependencies in your ingestion script, make sure you add them to `/src/requirements.txt` for the docker image to build and run successfully.

-### Testing your solution

-You may develop tests for your solution in the `/src/tests.py` file.
-The default way these are implemented are using pytest, which will run any method that begins with `test`.
-To run the tests, you can run `make run-tests` from the parent directory or `python -m pytest tests.py` from `src/`.

-### Submission

-The primary way we will evaluate your submission is to build and run the solution image against postgres using docker-compose.
-We will then run some automated tests against the data in postgres.
-Once you are satisfied, push your code up to your submission branch.

-As a backup, please run `make submit` prior to making and pushing your submission commit which will build the following artifacts as a tarball (again this is a backup)
-* `submission/pg_dump.tar.gz` - pg_dump of orders database

 ## Data diagram

 ![connections in schema and parquet dump](./docs/schema.png "Data Schema")